If you have not yet read articles ‘Exercise 101–102’ start there.

 This is an article about training for health.
 There is a big difference between training for performance vs training for health.
 Athletes push their bodies to the limits to pursue very specific parameters of physical performance.
 This is not always healthful.
 It may be surprising but professional athletes are often not the pinnacle of health many assume.
 The volume and intensity of training needed for top level performance comes at a cost.
 It is important to recognize this and to not confuse performance training vs training for health.
 This article will be focused on the latter.

-Before you start a more rigorous exercise plan you should make sure you are not at an increased risk for injury, particularly if you have had an injury in the past.
-The three biggest risk factors for injury are:
+Before you start a more rigorous exercise plan you should make sure you are not at an increased risk for injury, particularly if you have

 Obviously there is nothing you can do to turn back time if you have already suffered an injury but asymmetries and stability deficits are largely improvable.